-Game Workers Unite Montréal is a democratic organization dedicated to advocating for unions and for workers’ rights in the games industry.
-GWU is not a union, but we’re working to help build them across the industry.
+Game Workers Unite Montréal is a democratic workers’ organization dedicated to advocating for workers’ rights and supporting union organizing in the games industry.
+GWU is not a union itself, but we’re working to help build them across the industry.

 Montréal is well-known as an international hub for the games industry, yet stories of mass layoffs and abuse are still rampant here.
 Enough is enough!
 Workers here are a powerful force — and through collaboration and mutual support we can achieve better working conditions and recognition for everyone.

 Our main focus is on supporting workers who want to unionize their workplace.
-We provide training and peer support to workers who are in difficult situations, share information about workers’ legal rights, and connect people with legal support, community organizations, and existing unions.
+We provide training and peer support to workers who are in difficult situations, share information about workers’ legal rights, and connect people with legal support, community organizations, and existing unions and labour organizations.

-Our members also establish committees to tackle projects such as producing literature and organizing educational workshops.
+Our members also form committees to collaborate on projects such as producing literature and organizing educational workshops.
 We meet monthly in a general assembly to share the latest developments.

-The best way to change conditions for workers is through collective action.
+The best way to improve conditions for workers is through collective action.

 Together, we can build a better industry for all of us.